As I told a friend about Ben’s university graduation, he said, “You won!”.

-At first, I didn’t know what he meant.
-But then it hit me.
+As I told a friend about Ben’s university graduation, he said, “You've won!”.
+At first, I didn’t understand.
+Then it hit me.
 To reach this pinnacle, in his view, meant we had won.
 That we had beaten the “system.” - Mike George, Founder Soaring Families

 We are sharing the story of Soaring Families founders Mike, Jan, and Ben as it is an extraordinary story of hope, caregiving, tenacity, surprises, and fierce dedication.